awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 + `notBreaching` – Missing data points are treated as "good" and within the threshold,
 + `breaching` – Missing data points are treated as "bad" and breaching the threshold
 + `ignore` – The current alarm state is maintained
-+ `missing` – The alarm doesn't consider missing data points when evaluating whether to change state
++ `missing` – If all data points in the alarm evaluation range are missing, the alarm transitions to INSUFFICIENT\_DATA\.

 The best choice depends on the type of metric\.
 For a metric that continually reports data, such as `CPUUtilization` of an instance, you might want to treat missing data points as `breaching`, because they might indicate that something is wrong\.
 But for a metric that generates data points only when an error occurs, such as `ThrottledRequests` in Amazon DynamoDB, you would want to treat missing data as `notBreaching`\.
 The default behavior is `missing`\.